-The Proposed Rule states that recreational activities, such as foot traffic, camping, and off-road vehicles, could result in the trampling of plants and may require special management considerations or protections.49 This chapter quantifies the economic impacts of managing foot traffic, camping and off-road vehicles for the conservation of the spineflower.
+Recreational activities, such as foot traffic, unauthorized camping, and off-road vehicles, could result in the trampling of plants and may require special management considerations or protections.
+This chapter quantifies the economic impacts of managing foot traffic, camping and off-road vehicles for the conservation of the spineflower.
 The discussion of impacts is organized by landowner.
 Table 5 summarizes future impacts of recreational activities management.
-Total future impacts are estimated to be \$4.0 million (undiscounted dollars) over twenty years.
+Total future impacts are estimated to be \$4.06 million (undiscounted dollars) over twenty years.